-Phenomenal young women in the very beginning of 2019 was personally hard for me because I had a really small circle and I rarely branched out to meet others and socialise with other people.
-So coming from a small circle of friends, to walking up to people and telling them about phenomenal young women and promoting it to a brunch of young women I have never met before; personally, that was a challenge but I ended up liking it – walking up to people from my own school, seeing how their day was, and asking them if they would be interested in my after school program.
-It was easier for me to walk to the girls, and have a girl chat.
-It was fun.
+“Phenomenal Young Women was hard for me to lead at first because I had a small circle of friends and rarely branched out to meet new people and socialise.
+So I found it challenging telling a bunch of young women I have never met before about PYW and promoting it… but I ended up liking walking up to people from my school, seeing how their day was and asking them if they would be interested in this program.
+It became easier for me to walk up to girls and have a chat, it was fun!